CommissionerPeirce/SafeHarbor2.0/README.md

 ***Proposed Rule 195 Text***

-**(a)  Exemption.**  Except as expressly provided in paragraph (d) of this section, the Securities Act of 1933 does not apply to any qualifying distribution of an autonomous cryptotoken if the following conditions are satisfied by the Initial Development Team, as defined herein.
+**(a)  Exemption.**  Except as expressly provided in paragraph '(d)' of this section, the Securities Act of 1933 does not apply to any qualifying distribution of an autonomous cryptotoken if the following conditions are satisfied by the Initial Development Team, as defined herein.

-&ensp; &ensp; (1) The disclosures required under paragraph (b) of this section are made continuously available by the Initial Development Team on a freely accessible public website.
+&ensp; &ensp; (1) The disclosures required under paragraph '(b)' of this section are made continuously available by the Initial Development Team on a freely accessible public website.

 &ensp; &ensp; (2)  The qualifying distribution of the autonomous cryptotoken is offered and effected for the purpose of facilitating access to, participation on, or the development of the relevant autonomous cryptosystem.

-&ensp; &ensp; (3)  The Initial Development Team files a notice of reliance in accordance with paragraph (c) of this section.
+&ensp; &ensp; (3)  The Initial Development Team files a notice of reliance in accordance with paragraph '(c)' of this section.

-&ensp; &ensp; (4)  The autonomous cryptotokens beneficially owned or controlled by the initial development team, its members and, to the extent known by the initial development team, any of their respective related persons (and all rights, benefits and powers with respect thereto) are not directly or indirectly sold or transferred (except without additional consideration from the initial development team or its members to their respective related persons) for a period of at least 12 months from the date of the first public qualifying distribution of the autonomous cryptotokens pursuant to clause ‘(a)’ of the definition of “qualifying distribution” set forth in paragraph (g)(8) of this section.
+&ensp; &ensp; (4)  The autonomous cryptotokens beneficially owned or controlled by the initial development team, its members and, to the extent known by the initial development team, any of their respective related persons (and all rights, benefits and powers with respect thereto) are not directly or indirectly sold or transferred (except without additional consideration from the initial development team or its members to their respective related persons) for a period of at least 12 months from the date of the first public qualifying distribution of the autonomous cryptotokens pursuant to clause ‘(a)’ of the definition of “qualifying distribution” set forth in paragraph '(g)(8)' of this section.

 **(b)  Disclosure.**  The Initial Development Team must provide the information described below on a freely accessible public website.
-Such information must be updated within five business days of a material change of such information; provided, however, that the information described in subparagraph (1) will be deemed automatically amended by any public updates made to a code repository which was identified by and deemed to be automatically incorporated by reference into the existing disclosure.
+Such information must be updated within five business days of a material change of such information; provided, however, that the information described in under paragraph '(a)(1)' of this section will be deemed automatically amended by any public updates made to a code repository which was identified by and deemed to be automatically incorporated by reference into the existing disclosure.

 &ensp; &ensp; (1)  *Initial Disclosures.*  Prior to filing a notice of reliance on the safe harbor, provide the following information.
 Any material changes to the information required below must be provided on the same freely accessible public website as soon as reasonably practicable after the change.